Sign in

 FILTER CLOTH FIBER TYPES

-• Monofilament: Single, smooth, continuous extrusion.
-Highest flow rates, good resistance to blinding, good abrasion and scaling resistance.
-Fibers are typically between 4 mil and 10 mil (.004&#; to .01&#;) in diameter.
-Best cake release.
+• Monofilament: This type consists of a single, smooth, continuous extrusion.
+It offers the highest flow rates, good resistance to blinding, and excels in abrasion and scaling resistance.
+Typical fiber diameters range from 4 mil to 10 mil (.004 to .01).
+It provides the best cake release.

 FILTER CLOTH FABRIC WEAVES